ivov/eslint-plugin-n8n-nodes-base/docs/rules/node-param-required-false.md

 # node-param-required-false

-`required: false` in node parameter must be removed becaused it is implied.
+`required: false` in node parameter must be removed because it is implied.

 📋 This rule is part of the `plugin:n8n-nodes-base/recommended` config.